Bug report #4844

 But it'd be nice if QGIS could recognize the CR|LF combination, since that seems to be the default for Windows' most common text editors (I can't speak to any other OS/editor combo).

-#3 Updated by Brian Freed about 7 years ago
+#3 Updated by Brian Freed over 7 years ago

 Shoot, sorry Nathan, I forgot this one was still floating out there.
 The new labeling in 1.8 is fantastic.
 In terms of our company's use, this 'issue' is now irrelevant.
 Not only because of the 'wrap on character' feature, but also because being able to concatenate multiple columns in labeling means I don't have to build views with columns specifically for QGIS labels.

 So old way: View definition: Column "QGIS Label" = A || '[line feed]' || B

 new way: no "QGIS Label" column - in QGIS, set label as A || '/' || B, then set to wrap on '/'.